Generalized Guarantees for Variational Inference in the Presence of Even and Elliptical Symmetry: Theoretical Guarantees

-As before, the theorem allows for misspecifications in~$\mathcal Q$.
-Fig.~\ref{fig:ellipse_mf_t} (right) illustrates VI's ability to recover these statistics when $p$ is a student-t distribution and $\mathcal{Q}$ is the family of \textit{multivariate} Gaussians.
-Though each divergence in Table~\ref{tab:divergences} yields a different approximation, they all recover the mean and correlation of~$p$.
-The theorem predicts this result for the reverse KL divergence and the Renyi-divergence with $\alpha\!\in\!(0,1)$.
+An immediate consequence of \Cref{thm:elliptical} is that VI recovers the correlation matrix of $p$ per \Cref{remark:correlation}. \Cref{fig:ellipse_mf_t} (right) illustrates VI's ability to recover these statistics when $p$ is a Student-t distribution and $\mathcal{Q}$ is the family of multivariate Gaussians.